Karim Sabra

 End-to-end design of a capacitive micro-sensor chain

-Context: Academic project covering clean-room fabrication, analog circuits, and PCB prototyping
+Context: Clean-room fabrication, analog circuits, and PCB prototyping.

 What I did

-• Hands-on clean-room training: photolithography, spin-coating, UV exposure, metal deposition
+• Clean-room steps: photolithography, spin-coating, UV exposure, metal deposition.

 Results